 Once you have your theme, get out the paints and get messy.
 It is all about the perfectly imperfect.

 What energy or energies are emerging for you as the year turns?
 What aspects of self are wanting expression?
-Developed by Seena B. Frost, Soul Collage® is a powerful, intuitive process using the collage technique to create a personal 'wisdom deck'.
+Developed by Seena B. Frost, Soul Collage® is a powerful, intuitive process using the collage technique to create a personal 'wisdom deck' based on aspects of self.
 The supply requirements are simple - basically scissors, glue, card stock, and images cut or torn from magazines -- but the results are profound.
 Details about the process can be found at soulcollage.com.